Leica SL vs Ricoh GR III

 Studio photographers will appreciate that the Leica SL (unlike the GR III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL and the GR III are recent models that are part of the current product line-up.
-The GR III replaced the earlier Ricoh GR II, while the SL does not have a direct predecessor.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Ricoh websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica SL or the Ricoh GR III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica SL (Typ 601):

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.